shotokun16/CISP300/README.md

 CISP300
 =======

-Computer Information Science-Programming 300 2014 Prof. Chapman
+Computer Information Science-Programming 300 2014

 ***This repository is primarily for students who are enrolled in Spring 2014 in CISP300 at CRC.
 Everyone is welcome to post their questions, concerns, and problems.
 I can maybe write certain problems from Chapter 2-Chapter 12 that will benifit us all (getting preped before quizzes, midterm, and final).
 I believe the discussion board can get a little disorganized and its best categorizing ceratin topics instead throwing every question into the board.***